-Black Canary appears in the first episode.
-She is training with her sister and she encourages Sara to stop being the canary.
+Laurel appears in the first episode.
+She is training with her sister and she encourages Sara to stop being the Canary.
 She tells her that she has been in the dark for so long and she should be a hero in the light.
 She gives her a new costume, made by Cisco, and she suggests her to become White Canary.

 DC Super Hero Girls